 Dozens of decisions are made about the lives of young people everyday.
 Families, schools, youth programs, city councils, foundations, government agencies, employers, lawmakers… the list is virtually endless.
 There is an equally endless list of reasons why children and youth need to be meaningfully involved in activities that affect them personally and their communities as a whole.
 Youth involvement provides opportunities for young people to participate in the activities, projects, programs, organizations, strategies and initiatives throughout society.

 “It starts innocently.
 Casually.
 You turn up at the annual spring fair full of beans, help with the raffle tickets (because the pretty red-haired music teacher asks you to) and win a bottle of whiskey (all school raffles are fixed), and, before you know where you are, you’re turning up at the weekly school council meetings, organizing concerts, discussing plans for a new music department, donating funds for the rejuvenation of the water fountains—you’re implicated in the school, you’re involved in it.
 Sooner or later you stop dropping your children at the school gates.
-You start following them in.” ― Zadie Smith
+You start following them in.”― Zadie Smith

-Ways Youth are Changing the World through Youth Involvement
+Ways for Youth Engagement in Youth Involvement

 Youth as Decision-Makers — Youth involvement in personal decision-making is an essential skill all young people should learn about and hone throughout their lives.
 Youth involvement in organizational decision-making and community decision-making is equally important.